MakerKit is built primarily with Next.js, Firebase, and Tailwind CSS.

 Under the hood, there are many more libraries and architectural decisions you should know.

-The front-end is therefore fully built with React, leveraging React Hooks and the best practices available today.
+The front end is fully built with React, leveraging React Hooks and the best practices available today.

 Firebase is one of the most popular PaaS out there, with a very generous free tier and fairly affordable pricing for growing applications.